 - Finance can track cost per customer or per tenant to determine how much they spend to support a particular customer.
 Based on this information, they can decide how to price their services to protect their margins or increase profitability on a specific contract.

 - C-suite can look at cost of goods sold (COGS) to estimate the cost of onboarding a group of new customers the following month.
-In addition, executives can determine which types of customers or customer segments are most profitable to target similar customers for greater profitability.
+Executives can determine which types of customers or customer segments are most profitable to target similar customers for greater profitability.

-- The board can use CloudZero to track the organization’s profitability, and hence its attractiveness to investors.
-They can then determine whether they need to enhance their gross margins to attract ideal investors.
+- The board can use CloudZero to track the organization’s profitability and attractiveness to investors.
+They can then determine whether they need to enhance their gross margins to target ideal investors.

 And all of this without endless tagging.
 But don’t just take our word for it. and see the power of CloudZero for yourself.